Battle of Fortín

 The Battle of Fortín was a minor clash between French and Mexican forces in the early stages of the Second French intervention in Mexico in 1862, and was the first outbreak of conflict between the two nations during the conflict.
-Following the breakdown of the French negotiations with the Mexican government (thanks to the unreasonable French demands) both sides readied themselves for war.
-In the meantime, the French left 340 of their soldiers that had come done with illness and were recuperating in a French military hospital in Orizaba behind and marched towards Cordoba.
-The British and Spanish, unwilling to fight the Mexicans and having already negotiated a peaceful agreement with the Mexican government, began withdrawing on the same day of the skirmish.
+Following the breakdown of French negotiations with the Mexican government (thanks to the unreasonable French demands) both sides readied themselves for war.
+In the meantime, the French left behind 340 of their soldiers that had come down with illness and were recuperating in a French military hospital in Orizaba and marched towards Cordoba.
+The British and Spanish, unwilling to fight the Mexicans and having already negotiated a peaceful agreement with the Mexican government, began withdrawing on the day of the skirmish.
 After the suspicious deaths of three French soldiers, General Charles de Lorencez became concerned about the fate of the sick in Orizaba.
 On the pretext that a letter from Mexican General Ignacio Zaragoza threatened their well-being, he sent his army (about 7,000 men) to help them.